-OSHA requires boom truck training for boom truck operators–on that there is no question.
+OSHA requires boom truck operator training, on that there is no question.
 Where confusion exists is how often operators need boom truck refresher training or recertification.
 Outside of the initial safety training class, it is common to see companies set recertification at every three years.
 We are one of them.
-And here’s why:
+And here's why:

 So, with that in mind, we say boom truck operators must be re-evaluated every three years to determine if they are still competent enough to operate.
 We also state that this every-three-year boom truck evaluation is the maximum time that should be allowed to pass before an operator receives boom truck recertification.
 According to OSHA, there are several instances that will require additional boom truck training and observation before the three year period is up: